techno-tim/techno-tim.github.io/_posts/2023-03-04-vlan-firewall-unifi.md

 _Be sure to test all of your firewall rules!_

-Once you have these rules in place, I highly recommend you test your firewall rules.
-Some examples of things you should test
+Once you have these rules in place, I highly recommend you test your firewall rules.Some examples of things you should test

 - Can you communicate with the IoT VLAN from your Trusted VLAN?
 - Can you communicate with the Trusted VLAN from your IoT VLAN?
 - Can you communicate with the gateway (`192.168.100.1`) from your IoT VLAN?
 - Can you communicate with DNS from your IoT VLAN?

-Checking these types of things will help you verify that your network rules are being applied properly.
-Repeat these tests anytime you make changes.
+Checking these types of things will help you verify that your network rules are being applied properly.Repeat these tests anytime you make changes.

 ## Wrapping up